KostyaEsmukov/afancontrol/docs/index.rst

 lm-sensors
 ----------

-`lm-sensors` is a Linux package which provides ability to access and control the temperature and PWM fan sensors attached to a motherboard in userspace.
+`lm-sensors` is a Linux package which provides an ability to access and control the temperature and PWM fan sensors attached to a motherboard in userspace.

 Run the following command to make `lm-sensors` detect the available sensors hardware: